Trewaters/SFNode-Nov-2018/readme.md

 - Semantic Versioning ( SemVer )
   - ( https://semver.org/ )
   - Given a version number MAJOR.MINOR.PATCH, increment the:
-   * MAJOR version when you make incompatible API changes,
+   - MAJOR version when you make incompatible API changes,
-   * MINOR version when you add functionality in a backwards-compatible manner, and
+   - MINOR version when you add functionality in a backwards-compatible manner, and
-   * PATCH version when you make backwards-compatible bug fixes.
+   - PATCH version when you make backwards-compatible bug fixes.
   - Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 - Node.js Vulnerability Disclosure
   - “If you See something Say something”
   - report issues by email ( security@nodejs.org ), or here at hackerone ( https://hackerone.com/nodejs ).
-Read the main bug page for nodejs ( https://nodejs.org/en/security/ ).
+Read the main bug page for Node.js ( https://nodejs.org/en/security/ ).
   - There are bug bounties too, just another incentive to do the right thing
   - security.md file in all repos is a proposed standard.
 Security disclosure policy for packages.
     - read more about the guidelines here ( https://github.com/securitytxt/security-txt )